(Updated 1 April, 2026)

 Title case

-Also known as maximal capitalisation, title case is a style where the key words in a title are capitalised.
+Also known as maximal capitalisation, title case is when the first letter of each key word in a title is capitalised.

-Typically, this includes the first word and all major words, including nouns, pronouns, adjectives, verbs and adverbs.
+This includes nouns, pronouns, adjectives, verbs and adverbs.
 Smaller words like conjunctions, articles and prepositions within the sentence are not usually capitalised.

 Sentence case